deepakvbansode/deepakvbansode.github.io/content/english/blog/01-why-docker-and-kubernetes.md

 ![traditional-develpment](/images/blog/why-docker-and-k8s/k8s.jpg)

-**Note**:

-> In Kubernetes, you don’t directly create containers.
-> You create Pods, which are wrappers around containers.
-A pod can contain one or multiple containers.

 ## How Everything Comes Together

 Let’s say you want to deploy a new microservice:

-1. You apply a YAML file (using kubectl apply).
-YAML contains the desired state of your application.
+1. You create a YAML file with desired state of application.
+2. You apply a YAML file (using kubectl apply).
-2. The API server receives the request.
+3. The API server receives the request.
-3. The information is stored in etcd.
+4. The information is stored in etcd.
-4. The scheduler selects the best node to run it.
+5. The scheduler selects the best node to run it.
-5. Kubelet on that node creates a pod using the container runtime.
+6. Kubelet on that node creates a pod using the container runtime.
-6. Controller Manager keeps watching the pod.
+7. Controller Manager keeps watching the pod.
 If it dies, a new one is created.
-7. Kube Proxy ensures networking works.
+8. Kube Proxy ensures networking works.

 Everything is handled automatically.
 This is the power of Kubernetes.